 We recognize the significance of the past and the lessons it provides.
 We provide an important presence in the community and work together to promote the preservation of our historic and prehistoric archaeological resources and the cultural heritage that we all share.

-Our free public meetings are held at noon on the 4th Saturday of the months of February, April, June, August, October, and early December at the MTSU Heritage Center of Murfreesboro and Rutherford County.
+Our free public meetings are usually held in the months of February, April, June, August, October, and December at the Maney Hall (event room) at Oaklands Mansion, 901 N. Maney Ave, Murfreesboro, TN 37130.
+Additional meetings may be scheduled.
 Meetings feature a guest speaker and myriad topics are covered, including prehistoric and historic archaeology, anthropology, history, Native American culture, and other related fields.
 We also welcome members of the public who would like to share their encounters with archaeology, history, and other cultures. through study, travel, or volunteerism.

 In 2015, we began the first “Archaeology Day” event held in Middle Tennessee.
-Our free event held annually offers a day of fun and learning through archaeology displays, activities, crafts, and games.
+We offer a day of fun and learning through archaeology displays, activities, crafts, and games.
+We also participate at other local community events.

 In an agreement with the Parks and Recreation Commission of the City of Murfreesboro, we have “adopted” Murfreesboro’s Old City Cemetery which includes the archaeological remains of the original 1820 First Presbyterian Church and its burying ground.
 We are leading an ongoing community volunteer project for its conservation, restoration, and public interpretation.